TajaKuzman/Cross-Lingual-and-Cross-Dataset-Experiments-with-Genre-Datasets/README.md

 * separate sets of hyperparameters were defined for CORE and GINCO (Slovene and MT).
 The hyperparameter search was performed by training on train data and testing on dev data.
 For both, the max_seq_length 512 was used and the default train_batch_size (8).
 Number of epochs (num_train_epochs) and learning_rate were defined with the hyperparameter search, where I first experimented with different epochs (setting the learning rate to 1e-5) and then with different learning rates (setting the number of epochs to the optimum number, found in previous step).
 For details, see the code and results in the folder *hyperparameter-search*

+Optimum learning rate was revealed to be 1e-5.
+The final hyperparameters are the same for both corpora in all aspects, except the no. of epochs.

 #### XLM-RoBERTa

-Optimum learning rate was revealed to be 1e-5.
-The final hyperparameters are the same for both corpora in all aspects, except the no. of epochs:

 ```
 GINCO_epoch = 60